openedx/openedx-tutor-plugins/plugins/tutor-contrib-paragon/README.rst

 .. note::

-   Documentation for how to use extensions is not yet available.
    A link to the official Open edX or Paragon documentation will be added here once it is published.

 Configuration